 Wilkes University hosts students from all over the world!
 In return, the student exchange program allows Wilkes students to visit host institutions at the same cost as at Wilkes.

 ICESI University is a private university in Cali, Colombia and offers courses in business, natural sciences, humanities and health.
 Courses are in Spanish but this internationalized campus has students from all over the world.

 University of Wales at Trinity Saint David (UWTSD) in the United Kingdom has several campuses that are available to students.
 This program offers courses in business, education, cultural studies, history, creative writing, social justice, sports health, outdoor education, environmental science, and many more.
-UWTSD offers a pick up at airport, cultural trips, housing (information here), and academic services.
+UWTSD offers a pick up at airport, cultural trips, housing and academic services.
 Find out more on the UWTSD website.
 Interested students work with the Wilkes University Study Abroad Director and academic advisor to select courses within one area.
 Deadline for the Fall semester is May 1 and October 1 for the Spring semester.
 Please note that majors and classes in the UK are referred to as courses and modules, respectively.
 A Tier 4 Visa might be required but these rules change often.